-Exposure to black mould can lead to a type of toxicosis that is often referred to as black mould poisoning.
-Black mould releases mycotoxins as a defence mechanism when the growth is disturbed.
+A type of toxicosis can result from exposure to black mould.
+Disturbed black mould releases mycotoxins as a defence mechanism.
 These mycotoxins travel through the air on tiny mould spores and are easily inhaled.
 Black mould may cause the symptoms mentioned above and can cause depression, cognitive impairment, sleep difficulties, circulation problems, digestive complaints, fatigue and joint pain.

 When to inspect for mould

 Water damage.
 If your bathroom flooded, the roof leaked, or a broken pipe sprayed water all over the kitchen, you need to inspect for mould.
-Any place that got wet and was not quickly dried (within 24 hours) could become contaminated by mould.
+Any wet area not quickly dried (within 24 hours) could become contaminated by mould.

 If you are purchasing a pre-owned home there is no way to know what kind of water damage may have happened in the house.
 The only way to find out if mould is present is to do a mould inspection.